TACC/Core-Portal/client/src/components/_common/README.md

-# TACC Frontera Web Portal - Common Components
+# TACC Core Portal - Common Components

 These components are available to all components (including each other).